Gilmore College: Academic programs

 In Gilmore College, there is an academic extension program for each year level for gifted students and for those willing to learn more.
 A large number of students do Vocational Education and Training (VET) courses as a pathway after high school.
 The curriculum organises seven learning areas covering English, Mathematics, Science, Humanities and Social Sciences, The Arts, Technology and Enterprise, and Health and Physical Education.

 College emblem

 The key elements are the star, and the figure striving upward.
 The points of the star each represent the Department of Education and Training; Challenger TAFE; Murdoch University; Kwinana Industries Council (KIC); and the City of Kwinana.
 The blue shade is the school colours, and the gold shade means strength, courage, and victory.

 House system

-In Gilmore College, sport events are divided into four equal houses: Amity (red), Cygnet (gold), Scindian (green), Challenger (blue).
+In Gilmore College, sport events are divided into four equal houses: Amity (red), Cygnet (yellow), Scindian (green), Challenger (blue).
 The houses compete in sporting carnivals and athletics throughout the year.